ncjain/Learn-Go/Go Notes/Data Type/interface.md

 #Similar to the field promotions of an anonymously nested struct, only the non-conflicting methods will get promoted.
 Hence, if the Employee struct type also implements the getSalary method, then that will be used instead.

 The most important thing to remember here is, in contrast with field promotion as we’ve seen earlier, only the methods are promoted when the anonymous field is an interface.
+(Can not access attribute)

 type Salaried interface {
 	getSalary() int